Kainzor/Kainzor/README.md

 Right now, I’m focused on studying for the CCNA certification to build a solid understanding on networking fundementals.
 I’m also tipping my toe into Linux to improve my technical skills related to it and expand my knowledge and experience.

-As we speak, I'm away for few weeks and will be back after 1st of august.

 🌠 Goals 🌠
  - Cisco CCNA